MikhailGorbunov/Draft/README.md

 * ![ReactNative]
 * ![Java]
+* ![java]
+* ![JavaScript]
+* ![Tailwind]
 *
-* expo
-* ![Tailwind]
 <!-- * ![Spring] -->
 <!-- * ![Hibernate] -->
 <!-- * ![PostgreSQL] -->
 <!-- * ![IntelliJ_IDEA] -->
 * ![Firebase]
-*
 * ![stats]

 <br>

 ## Brief
 Our initial brief was extremely ambitious, so as our team.
-Together through learning from scratch react native liblary and firebase database we have managed in two weeks time to accomplish the following tasks (shown bellow)
+Together through learning from scratch react native liblary and firebase database we have managed in two weeks time to accomplish the following tasks (shown bellow).

 **MVP**